Styling Headlines

 You can also click on the number and type in the margin you want.

 Margin Top moves the headline toward the top of the Content Column.
-You may see the white space between the headline and the following content decrease.
 You'll also see the following content move up the page along with the headline.

 Padding Top and Bottom produce the same effect as Margin Top and Bottom, but do it differently.
 Margin pushes the headline away from the page elements around it.